RayP11/LuminaAI/README.md

 - Check requirements.txt for full library usage

 # Next Steps
-Optimization - The next step is to optimize a llama model through training it on various medical documents
+Optimization - The next step is to optimize a llama model through training it on various research documents

 # Other Uses
-While this Software will be optimized for healthcare, it can currently be optimized for other industries or research such as:
+While this Software will be optimized for students, it can easily be optimized for other industries or research such as:
-- education
+- education (teachers)
 - businesses (business documents/information)
 - students (help with research and summarizing info)
 - engineering (taking in notes, diagrams, or blueprints)